 Of course changing your mind-set or perspective from negative to positive is brilliant advice.
-It is the expectation that this happens in a flash that makes me crazy.
+It is the expectation that this can happen in a flash that drives me crazy.
 It is not as if you can flick a switch in your mind.

 Based on research in the field of neuroscience, stress activates a stress response in the body.
-One of these responses is that cognitive resources, such as focus and clear rational thinking, are depleted.
-It is a fact that when emotions of stress kick in, cognitive resources are first to be disrupted.
+One of these responses is that cognitive resources, such as focus and clear, rational thinking, are depleted.
+It is a fact that when stressful emotions kick in, cognitive resources are the first to be disrupted.
 Emotions overpower thinking in that moment.

 Without creating a safer, calmer environment, your thinking will stay limited.
-Switch to feeling and being able to think more positively by initially breaking the energy of that very moment.
+You can switch to feeling and being able to think more positively, by initially breaking the energy of that very moment.

-This rule applies to life at work, as well as your personal life.
+This practice applies to life at work, as well as your personal life.

-Helpful guidance tips on the type of question you can ask yourself to feel more positive:
+Helpful guidance tips on the type of questions you can ask yourself to feel more positive: